U.S. amphibious group patrols Arabian Sea as Iran tensions simmer

 Burns insists the deployment is nothing unusual: “We do our standard presence operations and provide stability to the region, as the Navy has done since World War Two.”

-Reporting By Aziz El Yaakoubi; Editing by Ghaida Ghantous/Kevin Liffey
+Reporting By Aziz El Yaakoubi; Editing by Ghaida Ghantous/Kevin Liffey/William Maclean